 Best for: making large prints

-Best Sony camera for beginners and vlogging: Sony ZV-E10
+Best budget Sony camera: Sony ZV-E10

 The Sony ZV-E10 was the firm’s first vlogging-centred mirrorless camera and is a very affordable route into video and filmmaking.
 Photo credit: Richard Sibley